mad-lab-fau/gaitmap/docs/guides/Gaitmap-Datatypes.rst

 >>> from gaitmap.utils.consts import SL_ADDITIONAL_COLS
 >>> SL_ADDITIONAL_COLS
-{'min_vel': ['pre_ic', 'ic', 'min_vel', 'tc']}
+{
+    "min_vel": ["pre_ic", "ic", "min_vel", "tc"],
+    "segmented": ["ic", "min_vel", "tc"],
+    "ic": ["ic", "min_vel", "tc"],
+}

-At the moment only the `min_vel`- stride list is support besides the basic one.
+At the moment three types of strides lists are supported besides the basic one.
-It is expected to hold all relevant gait events and the `start` and `end` of each stride should be identical with the `min_vel` value of the current and next stride respectively.
+The `min_vel` and the `ic` describe stride lists in which each stride starts and stops with the respective event.
+The `segmented` stride list expects that the start and the end of each stride corresponds to some time point between the `min_vel` and the `tc`.
-For more details see :class:`~gaitmap.event_detection.RamppEventDetection`.
+For more details on the `min_vel` strides see :class:`~gaitmap.event_detection.RamppEventDetection` and for the `segmented` strides see :class:`~gaitmap.stride_segmentation.BarthDtw`.

 The format of a stride list can be checked using :func:`~gaitmap.utils.dataset_helper.is_single_sensor_stride_list`.